A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

-I did a competitor SEO analysis of the keyword that I targeted for my own website (so that I don’t compromise the privacy of my clients) :
+I did an SEO competitive analysis of the keyword that I targeted for my own website (so that I don’t compromise the privacy of my clients):

 What is a Good SEO Score?